 Eligibility for Services Under the Lanterman Act

-As part of the Early Start Transition Process, evaluations are conducted for children 30 months and older and reviewed by the interdisciplinary team to determine regional center eligibility.
-If a child has a qualifying developmental disability, he/she is determined eligible for regional center services.
-The child will transition from the Early Start Program by the 3rd birthday to a WRC Children’s Service Coordinator for ongoing case management.
-(Qualifying diagnoses under the Lanterman Act are Intellectual Disability, Autism, Cerebral Palsy, Epilepsy or a condition closely related to Intellectual Disability.)
+As part of the Early Start transition process, evaluations are conducted for children 30 months and older to determine ongoing regional center eligibility.
+If your child has a qualifying developmental disability, he/she is determined eligible for regional center services and will transition from Early Start to ongoing Client Services.
+The child’s case will be reassigned (by their 3rd birthday) to a children’s service coordinator for ongoing case management.
+Qualifying diagnoses under the Lanterman Act are intellectual disability, autism, cerebral palsy, epilepsy or conditions similar to intellectual disability.

 WRC Educational Support Team

-A referral to our educational support team can be made for families who may need assistance with the IEP process and/or accessing appropriate services through the school districts.
+A referral to our educational support team can be made for families who may need assistance with the Individualized Education Program (IEP) and/or accessing appropriate services through school districts.

 Written Translations and Interpretations

-Referrals can be made to assist families with securing supplies available through Medi-Cal, private insurance, or through WRC funding if no other generic source is available.
+Referrals can be made to assist individuals with securing supplies available through Medi-Cal, private insurance or through WRC funding when no other generic source is available.

-If your child needs nursing supports, your SC will assist with a possible referral.
-Many insurance companies or specialized services, such as EPSDT, provide assistance.
+If your child needs nursing supports, your service coordinator will assist with a possible referral.
+Many insurance companies or specialized services, such as the Early and Periodic Screening, Diagnostic and Treatment (EPSDT), provide assistance.